 \subsubsection{For the Strong Harnack inequality}

 The first step is to derive a tail bound in terms of local quantities: we show that the $L^1$ norm in time and space of the non-local tail \eqref{eq:tail} is bounded by a local Lebesgue norm.
 We work on level set functions, so that this step is compatible with the local boundedness result that we aim for in a second step.
-This introduces two main complications; firstly, the fact that a level set function is not a super-solution of the equation anymore, and secondly, the appearance of cross terms, that is when the test function and the non-locality are on different sides of the level $l$: \beqs \chi_{f > l}(v) \chi_{f < l}(w). \eeqs Note that the appearance of these cross terms is a purely non-local effect; in the local case, these terms naturally vanish.
+This introduces two main complications; firstly, the fact that a level set function is not a super-solution of the equation anymore, and secondly, the appearance of cross terms, that is when the test function and the non-locality are on different sides of the level $l$: \beqs \chi_{f > l}(v) \chi_{f < l}(w). \eeqs The appearance of these cross terms is a purely non-local effect; in the local case, these terms naturally vanish.
 We test the equation with a root of the level set function.
 Due to the concavity of the test function, this gives rise to a signed term if both the local and the non-local function are above the level.
 Moreover, on the upper level set, the tail has the good sign as well, since we work with super-solutions.